 These are the conditions that the New Age teachings assume as natural.
 The New Ager will assert that all is perfect, whole, and complete.
 Christian Science, in particular, claims to be based on the knowledge of those conditions.

 However, those conditions only apply to man in the Primordial State.
 All affirmations, denials, treatments, visualizations, and so on are ineffective otherwise.
 A fortiori, all social programs to recreate the Edenic conditions are similarly doomed to failure.
-The modern mind rejects everything necessary for regeneration.
+The modern mind rejects everything necessary for reintegration.
 They assume that:

 - Man is not holy, but rather a part of nature